TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 ### 2. Installing Micropython and the Thonny Python IDE, for the Raspberry Pi Pico under Windows 8.1

+Note: Python (32 bit - python-3.7.9.exe) was previously installed to its default location.
 A reset button was connected between the RPi Pico pin 30 (RUN) and pin 28 (GND) as shown below - this avoids the requirement of a a disconnection of the USB cable to set the Pico in boot-select load mode.
 <br>
 <p align="left">
 <img src="images/picoboard1.jpg" width="600" />